ieeh-tu-dresden/powerfactory-tools/README.md

   + Element fuses does not apply a switching state by their own in PowerFactory but considered in export as applicable switching state.
 + Export of `SteadyStateCase`:
   + The load centered counting system is used for all types of loads.
   + It is assumed, that a station controller (if relevant) is exclusively assigned to a single generator.
+  The generator itself ought to be parameterized in the same way as the station controller to ensure that the exported q operating point is the same that set by the station controller.

 ## <div id="installation" /> Installation